-I have audited the Balance Sheet of Cyberlux Corporation (a Development Stage Company), as of December 31, 2001 and 2000, and the related Statements of Operations, Changes in Stockholders' Equity, and Cash Flows for the year ended December 31, 2001, the period from May 17, 2000 (Date of Inception) to December 31, 2001.
+I have audited the Balance Sheet of Cyberlux Corporation (a Development Stage Company), as of September 30, 2001 and December 31, 2000, and the related Statements of Operations, Changes in Stockholders' Equity, and Cash Flows for the period May 17, 2000 (Date of Inception) to September 30, 2001.
 These financial statements are the responsibility of the Company's management.
 My responsibility is to express an opinion on these financial statements based on my audit.

-I conducted my audit in accordance with generally accepted auditing standards in the United States of America.
+I conducted my audit in accordance with generally accepted auditing standards.
 Those standards require that I plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 I believe that my audit provides a reasonable basis for my opinion.

-In my opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Cyberlux Corporation, (A Development Stage Company), as of December 31, 2001 and 2000, and the results of its operations and its cash flows for the year ended December 31, 2001, the period from May 17, 2000 (Date of Inception) to December 31, 2000, and for the period from May 17, 2000 (Date of Inception) to December 31, 2001 in conformity with generally accepted accounting principles in the United States of America.
+In my opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Cyberlux Corporation, (A Development Stage Company), as of September 30, 2001 and December 31, 2000, and the results of its operations and its cash flows for the period from May 17, 2000 (Date of Inception) to September 30, 2001 in conformity with generally accepted accounting principles.